Tvedestrand: Coat of arms

 The coat of arms was granted on 4 April 1986.
-The official blazon is "Azure a tern volant argent" (I blått en oppflyvende sølv terne).
+The official blazon is "Azure, a tern volant argent" (I blått en oppflyvende sølv terne).
 This means the arms have a blue field (background) and the charge is a tern, a type of local seabird.
 The tern has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The blue color in the field and the tern were chosen to represent the sea since the municipality was historically dependent on it for its economy.
 The arms were designed by Daniel Rike.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has three parishes (sokn) within the municipality of Tvedestrand.
 It is part of the Aust-Nedenes prosti (deanery) in the Diocese of Agder og Telemark.

 History

 Holt Church probably dates from the twelfth century and it has an ancient baptismal font.
 The interior was decorated by Torsten Hoff.

 Around 1600, Tvedestrand was mainly a harbour for the Berge and Tveite farms’ boats, hence the name Tvedestrand (strand means beach or coast in Norwegian).